howonlee/mertonon/docs/roadmap.md

 - Make auditing EE properly
 - Sorting / Pagination BE
 - Sorting / Pagination FE
+- Searching, sorting and paginating on matrices - other sorts of things dont have to care but we do have to care.
+The two-search method
 - Weight painter and modal changing
 - Mass operations in FE
 - Bookmarks BE